Kinue Hitomi

 Kinue Hitomi (人見 絹枝, Hitomi Kinue) was a Japanese track and field athlete.
-She was the world record holder in several events in the 1920s – 1930s and was the first Japanese woman to win an Olympic medal.
+She was the world record holder in several events in the 1920s – 1930s.
+Hitomi was also the first Japanese and Asian woman to win an Olympic medal.
 She was also the first woman to represent Japan at the Olympics.

 Biography

 Hitomi was born in what is now part of Okayama City.
 In November 1923 during the 2nd Okayama Prefectural Women's Games, she set an unofficial national record of 4m67 in the long jump event.
 In April 1924, Hitomi entered what is now the Japan Women's College of Physical Education.
 She returned to Okayama in October 1924 to participate in the 3rd Okayama Prefectural Women's Games, where she set an unofficial world record of 10m33 in the triple jump event.
 She bested this record the following month at the 1924 Meiji Shrine Games in Tokyo, with a distance of 11m35 and also set an unofficial world record for the Javelin throw of 26m37.

 In October 1925, Hitomi participated in the 4th Osaka Games, winning first place in the 50 metres event, and again besting her unofficial world record for the triple jump with a distance of 11m62.
 In the 1925 Meiji Shrine Games in Tokyo, she won both the 50 metres event and the triple jump.

 In April 1926, Hitomi went to work for the Osaka Mainichi Shimbun newspaper.
 In May, she set new unofficial national records for the long jump (5m06), shot put (10m39), 100m hurdles (15m4) at the 3rd Women's Olympics held by the newspaper at Miyoshino.
 In June, in a completion sponsored by the Tokyo Mainichi Shimbun newspaper, she set new unofficial national records for the long jump (5m75) and the 4 × 100 metres relay (52s2).

 In August 1926, Hitomi was selected to attend the "2èmes Jeux mondiaux féminins FSFI" games at Gothenburg, Sweden as the only Japanese woman athlete.
 She travelled by the Trans-Siberian Railway alone to Moscow, where a reporter from the Mainichi Shimbun met her and escorted her to Sweden.
 Competing in a total of six events, she received a gold medal for the long jump, with a distance of 5m50, setting a new official world record, as well as a gold medal for the standing long jump (2m49), silver medal for the discus throw (32m61) and bronze medal for the 100-yard dash (12.0 seconds).
 She also received an honorary prize from Alice Milliat, president of Fédération Sportive Féminine Internationale (FSFI) for the most individual points at 15.